-Traditional surrogacy is scientifically explained as the artificial process by which the sperm of the intended father is inseminated to the surrogate mother.
+Traditional surrogacy is scientifically explained as the artificial process by which the sperm of the intended father is inseminated into the surrogate mother.

-Whereas, the in-vitro fertilization process is utilized in gestational surrogacy to generate an embryo of the intended parents or by using donor’s sperm or oocyte.
+Whereas, the in-vitro fertilization process is utilized in gestational surrogacy to generate an embryo of the intended parents or by using a donor’s sperm or oocyte.

-In gestational surrogacy, there is no genetic connection between offspring and surrogate, only women who carry the fetus has a role as a gestational carriers.
+In gestational surrogacy, there is no genetic connection between offspring and surrogacy, only women who carry the fetus have a role as a gestational carriers.

 - Commercial surrogacy: In this arrangement, a lump-sum amount of financial payment has to be done to the surrogate mother along with necessary medical expenses.

-In 2012, the Pew Research Center reported that about 84% of people in the world belong to one of the five largest religions, which are Hinduism, Christianity, Islam, Buddhism or folk religion.
+In 2012, the Pew Research Center reported that about 84% of people in the world belong to one of the five largest religions, which are Hinduism, Christianity, Islam, Buddhism, or folk religion.

 There is a continuous debate on the acceptance and advancement of ART among communities, countries, and people.

 Whereas, surrogacy is a concern for Sunni Islam, however, they accept other assistive reproductive techniques.
 Protestants, Anglicans, and Coptic allow only IUI and IVF, but other techniques are not accepted.

 Therefore, religions play a major role in the social acceptance of surrogacy.

-Not only religion, but some country like China and Japan accepted IUI, IVF, PGD, but does not allow other techniques.
+Not only religion, but some countries like China and Japan accepted IUI, IVF, and PGD, but do not allow other techniques.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).